EmilyNerdGirl/ESPHomeDesigner/README.md

 **No more hand-coding ESPHome display lambdas! 🎉**

-Got a Seeed Studio reTerminal E1001 and frustrated with manually writing display code?
+Got an E-Ink Display with an ESP chip and frustrated with manually writing display code?
 Yeah, me too.
 So I built a drag-and-drop editor that runs right inside Home Assistant.

 Design your e-ink dashboard visually, click generate, flash it - done.
 No YAML wrestling required (unless you're into that).